 It doesn't matter what you're watching, low-quality audio can have an adverse effect on your TV experience, whether it's being unable to hear dialogue, remaining unimpressed by crashing action scenes or feeling detached from what should be an immersive moment.

 That's where a soundbar could help.
-Soundbars and soundbases remain the most cost-effective upgrade you can give your TV's sonic side and during Amazon Prime Day, they're likely to be even more cost effective than ever.
+Soundbars and soundbases remain the most cost-effective upgrade you can give your TV's sonic side.

 The Samsung HW-M360 is one of the best-selling models on the market, but is it any good?
 Should you be spending your hard-earned money on it?
 And if not, what's the best alternative?